IT21299902/SSS-Assignment/README.md

         ?>

 6. ### Finalize Deployment
-        Visit your project URL as specified by 000webhost to access the Cyber Chat application online.
+   --Visit your project URL as specified by 000webhost to access the Cyber Chat application online.

 ## running-the-application

-Refer to the Local Setup with XAMPP and Online Deployment with 000webhost sections for details on running the application locally and online.
+   --Refer to the Local Setup with XAMPP and Online Deployment with 000webhost sections for details on running the application locally and online.